openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 the implementation method with an argument.

-A :index:`compile-time error` occurs if the signature of method implementation is not *overload signature compatible* with each overload signature.
+A :index:`compile-time error` occurs if the signature of method implementation is not *overload signature-compatible* with each overload signature.
 It means that a call of each overload signature must be replaceable for the correct call of the implementation method.
 Using optional parameters (see :ref:`Optional Parameters`) or *least upper bound* types (see